CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 #### Installation User

-A domain user which is a member of the Local Administrators group on all Application Servers and Load Balancer Server must be available to run the installation scripts.
+A domain user which is a member of the Local Administrators group on all Application Servers, Web Application Server and Load Balancer Server must be available to run the installation scripts.
 This is a prerequisite of Microsoft Service Fabric, which is the HA platform that {{% ctx %}} Innovation is built upon.

+A domain user must be available to run the Application Pools for Gateway.
+This user must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pools will not be able to run.
+Information about how to do this will be given during installation.

 #### Antivirus Exclusions